chrom3DEpi/pTADS/README.md

 Rscript ./Scripts/run_pTADS.ori.R -h

- -m : The RF model of GM12878 training, as well as the LASSO coefficients of key features
+ -m : The RF model of GM12878 training

+ -c : LASSO coefficients of key features

  -d : Matrix data containing key features

  -w : Defines the size of the sliding window, the number of bin.(example: -win 10 ,represent the 10 bins)